Nerd Prescribed

 Four ways to lower the price without cutting quality:

 • Skip features you don't need yet.
 A booking system costs €6,000.
-If you get 3 bookings a month, a phone number works fine for now.
+If you get three bookings a month, a phone number works fine for now.

 • Provide your own content.
-Professional copywriting costs €2,000.
+Professional copywriting is €2,000.
 If you can write your own text and supply your own photos, that's €2,000 saved.

-A €300 template site from a freelancer marketplace will need to be thrown away and rebuilt when your business outgrows it.
+• Start right, not cheap.
+A €300 template site from a marketplace will need rebuilding when your business outgrows it.
 The rebuild costs more than if you'd started with a proper foundation.

 Get an Exact Price for Your Website